novikov-p-a/meptrack/README.md

 # meptrack
-Catching the MEPs in the EMG-signal recording produced by NVX amplifier
+Catching the motor evoked potentials (MEPs) in the electromyography (EMG) recording produced by NVX amplifier